sahilsian/Iced-Latte-ecommerce/README.md

 - [¯\\_(ツ)\_/¯](https://github.com/Sunagatov/Iced-Latte/labels/%C2%AF%5C_%28%E3%83%84%29_%2F%C2%AF) - special label for **questionable issues**. (should be closed in 60 days of inactivity)
 - **[no label]** — ticket is new, unclear or still not reviewed.
 Feel free to comment it but **wait for our maintainers' decision** before starting to implement it.

-## Code of Conduct

-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-## Community and Support

-Join our community https://t.me/zufarexplained!
-Link to forums, chat, or community pages if available.

 ## 👍 Our top contributors